What Is a Turnkey Property? A Real Estate Investor’s Guide

 In real estate, where you invest is just as important as what you invest in, as landlord-tenant laws can impact the profitability and manageability of any property.
-In this quick guide, we’ll share the most landlord-friendly states for investors so that you can choose the right market and make a profit!
+In this quick guide, we’ll share 2024's most landlord-friendly states for investors so that you can choose the right market and make a profit!

 A landlord-friendly state has laws, regulations, allowances, and economic factors that benefit the landlord, protect their rights, and give them greater control over their rental property.
 These factors not only affect your rent rates, expenses, and cash flow but also your ability to enter a unit and evict a bad tenant.